“I note the obvious differences between each sort and type./ But we are more alike, my friends, than we are unalike.” (Maya Angelou, Human Family)

 First, a step back.
 Most of my recent ancestors, as far as I know, come from Ireland and Britain, with some Scandinavians thrown in there, as well as ancestors from other regions of Europe.
 Oh, and Neanderthals too; they aren’t exactly recent, but we can’t forget them.
 Before that, my ancestors eventually trace back to Africa, as is true of everyone.
 If someone were to ask me about my ethnicity, I’d probably say that I am Irish-American, though I know that any label must necessarily discard some complexity.
 After all, a single name cannot possible encompass the nearly infinite number of ancestors standing behind me.
 Identity, ancestry, and genes certainly correlate with each other, but never perfectly so.
 My wife is the daughter of Korean immigrants and would refer to herself as Korean-American.
 And her recent family tree, as far as she knows, contains ancestors who lived not only in Korea, but also in northern China.

 As for the lesson, it’s not from anything our kids have done.
-Rather, it is about how other people sometimes perceive them.
+Rather, it is about how other people sometimes perceived them.
 When they were young, their extended families, on both sides, certainly showered them with attention and love.
-They would also comment on their appearance.
+They sometimes commented on their appearance.
 This isn’t unusual – kids all over the world often hear comments like “Oh, you have your mother’s eyes!”
 Or “your father’s nose!”
 The thing that stood out to my wife and me was that my family tended to say that our kids were more Korean-looking, while my wife’s family usually said that they looked more white, or “American” (the “American” comment is a whole other can of worms.
 Who counts as “American?”).
 Not all of our family members saw things this way.
 Different people had different perceptions and many people just kept their opinions to themselves.
 Still, we noticed a trend.

 I’ve talked to other parents who have kids of diverse backgrounds, and I’ve gotten a range of responses.
-Most had similar experiences to ours, but others didn’t.
+Many had similar experiences to ours, but others didn’t.
 Altogether, these experiences made me wonder if people tend to see differences, rather than similarities, first.

 There is a certain logic to this.
 Very often we define things not merely by what they are, but by what they are not.
 In a recent essay, Jessa Crispin argued that this comes into play in many groups identities.
 For example, atheists are defined by simply not being theists.
 Germans could be portrayed by how they differed from being French (I’m not sure about this example, but her idea is interesting).
 When it comes to people, do we tend to dichotomize them as being either “like me” or “not like me” with a propensity toward seeing the latter?
 If so, is this innate?
 Or does it depend on what we learn about human variation, and our experiences with diversity?

 Here’s an example.
 In 2005, the New York Times ran a story about African-Americans who visited Ghana as tourists.
-Many were seeking to rediscover their roots in West Africa, which were disrupted by the slave trade.
-However, they were dismayed that local Ghanaians referred to them as “obruni,” which translates as “white foreigner.”
+Many were seeking to rediscover their roots in West Africa, which were tragically disrupted by the slave trade.
+However, some were dismayed that local Ghanaians referred to them as “obruni,” which roughly translates as “white foreigner.”
 One woman said “It is a shock for any black person to be called white.
 But it is really tough to hear it when you come with your heart to seek your roots in Africa.”

-I think this reveals something about the way that we sometimes differences and similarities.
+I think this reveals something about the way that we sometimes see differences and similarities.
 If a person can be called “white” in one country and “black” in another, then clearly much depends on the eye of the beholder.
 It is subjective.

 This is not limited only to the way that we perceive other people.
 There can be more than one way to see the same phenomenon, even for something as ordinary as a sunrise.
 Richard Dawkins relayed the following story about the philosopher Ludwig Wittgenstein, who contemplated the ways that people saw the movement of the Earth relative to the Sun:

 “We’re now so used to the idea that the Earth spins, rather than the Sun moves across the sky, it’s hard for us to realize what a shattering mental revolution that must have been.
 After all, it seems obvious that the Earth is large and motionless, the Sun, small and mobile.
 But it’s worth recalling Wittgenstein’s remark on the subject: “Tell me,” he asked a friend, “why do people always say it was natural for man to assume that the Sun went ’round the Earth, rather than that the Earth was rotating?”
 And his friend replied, “Well, obviously, because it just looks as though the Sun is going round the Earth.”
 Wittgenstein replied, “Well, what would it have looked like if it had looked as though the Earth was rotating?”
-(Read that twice if it wasn’t clear the first time).
+(Please read the story again if it wasn’t clear the first time).

 So, our perceptions are not fixed.
 We can change from seeing the Sun “rising” to the Earth rotating.
 The same applies to our perceptions of people.
 The government of Ghana, perhaps aware of the beneficial economic effects that tourists bring, asked its citizens to discard the term “obruni” and instead say “akwaaba anyemi” (“welcome, sister or brother).”
 People who are perceived as different or “others” don’t always have to remain that way indefinitely.
 Once hidden commonalities are brought to the forefront, then our mental categorizations can shift, and others can be brought into the fold.

 Those mental shifts may be harder to make for some people than others, particularly for those who score high on the concept of racial “essentialism.”
 According to Brian Donovan (2016), essentialists tend to think that races “possess an essence that is biological in nature and fixed at birth—one that distinguishes members of one category from those of another and which determines how the organisms in a category will look, function, and behave” (p.
 3).
 Essentialists also put more stock into the role of genes as a direct cause of human behavior (i.e., they downplay environmental factors), overestimate biological differences between races, and tend to overlook variation within races.
 Among the most hardcore essentialists, races are clear-cut, naturally occurring categories that never touched or intersected in the ancient world.
-Therefore, to them, modern interbreeding is seen as a disruptive to natural order.
+Therefore, to them, modern interbreeding or “mixing” is seen as a disruptive to the natural order of things.

 An example of a truly hardcore essentialist was Judge Leon M. Bazile.
 In 1965, Bazile presided over the famous case of Richard and Mildred Loving, who were found guilty of the “serious crime” and “unnatural alliance” of interracial marriage in Virginia.
 He wrote that: